mathspp/mathspp/pages/04.about/github/_personal-repositories/features.en.md

 # Personal repositories

-These are projects created by me from scratch and for which I wrote all the code.
+These projects that follow were created by me from scratch and I wrote all the code for most of them.